30 Reasons Why You Should Visit Taiwan (See Pictures!)

 Dome of Light, Kaohsiung, Taiwan

-Sometimes people wonder if this station in Kaohsiung is just a train station or an art museum.
+At times, one might question whether this station in Kaohsiung is merely a train station or an art museum in disguise.

 Cherry Blossoms, Tianyuan Temple, Taiwan